ElectrodeYT/basic-init/README.md

 A Basic Linux Init.
 The goal is to have enough functionality without any other programs or init scripts to start a full linux system.
 # Current Status
-At the moment the Init is capable of launching gettys on the ttys.
+At the moment the Init is capable of launching gettys on the ttys, and so called Demons in Demongroups.
+Communication between the init and the rest of the system is not implemented.
-I am also implementing "DemonGroups", similar to systemd targets but simpler.

 # Demons